 At the minimum, this is the list of software that I make sure are installed.
 I also setup a firewall as step one of my security procedures.
 I then setup my non-root user account.

 sudo access to the newly created user account.
 And then part 2 of my security procedures is to lock down

 ssh.
-I keep ssh on port ssh, disable root login, and disable password login to login with my ssh key.
+I keep ssh on port 22, disable root login, and disable password login to login with an ssh key.